-My Useful Blog
+My Useful Mortgage Blog

-So on my blog, I try and post at least once a month, sometimes more frequently.
-So I may have anywhere from 12 to 20 topics a year.
+So on my blog I try and post at least once a month, sometimes more frequently.
+I may have anywhere from 12 to 20 topics a year.
 Those topics are going to be current, the data will be accurate.
-And to make sure to date-stamp as you can see, and I wanna date-stamp them so that if you’re reading a blog from eight years ago, you’ll know that may not be current, and feel free to reach out to me.
-I’ve got hundreds and hundreds of blogs, I can’t go through and constantly edit them all.
-So you should know, with my blog or any blog, if the content is a certain age, you should double check with whoever wrote that blog and see what the current status of the information is.
+And to make sure to date-stamp as you can see.
+I want to date-stamp them so that if you’re reading a blog from eight years ago, you’ll know that may not be current.
+And feel free to reach out to me.
+I’ve got hundreds and hundreds of blogs.
+I can’t go through and constantly edit them all.
+So you should know with my blog or any blog, if the content is a certain age, you should double check with whoever wrote that blog and see what the current status of the information is.
 But there are some topics that are timeless.

-There’s a blog I wrote, 4506, search that one and see if we can find it.
+There’s a blog I wrote, 4506.
+Search that one and see if we can find it.
 Is this the one?
 So, the IRS Form 4506 is a form that we lenders send to get tax transcripts from the IRS.
 It’s a measure that the governmental agency’s Fannie Mae, Freddie Mac, FHA and VA make us take.
 Here’s the interesting thing, I wrote this December of 2015.
 Look at the comments I’ve got on this.
-They go back.
-They go back years, and there’s a lot of comments, as you can see, a couple hundred comments.
+They go back years.
+And there’s a lot of comments, as you can see, a couple hundred comments.
 So this material in particular is actually still current.

 Some mortgage blogs may not be current or accurate anymore.

 But when I get a question on it, if there’s something that’s changed I’ll respond in my response, “This is the way things are now”.
 And then I may even take the time to go into that blog at that point that I see something is materially different, and I may edit it or put an asterisk and put a resource that, “Here is the new information.”